LeapLabTHU/Uni-AdaFocus/Uni-AdaFocus-TSM with Experiments on Sth-Sth V1&V2 and Jester/custom_finetune_TSM.md

 ## Start training

-Run following command to train Uni-AdaFocus on train split of your dataset.
+Run the following command to train Uni-AdaFocus on the train split of your dataset.

 * YOUR_DATA: your dataset name, same to above
-* LOG_DIR: path to the directory for saving exp results
+* LOG_DIR: path to the directory for saving experimental results
 * --patch_size: local patch size (96, 128)
-* --num_glance_segments: number of global frames
+* --num_glance_segments: number of the global frames
-* --num_focus_segments: number of local frames
+* --num_focus_segments: number of the local frames
-* --num_input_focus_segments: number of local frame candidates, recommended to be 3*num_focus_segments
+* --num_input_focus_segments: number of the local frame candidates, recommended to be 3*num_focus_segments

 ```
 CUDA_VISIBLE_DEVICES=0,1,2,3 python main.py YOUR_DATA RGB \